org-slashlib/org.slashlib.py.eos.core.inspect/README.md

 Returns <code>True</code>, if <code>arg</code> is of type <code>method</code>; <code>False</code> otherwise.

 Note: In Python, methods are bound functions. <code>ismethod</code> will not reveal function definitions in classes as methods.
-      PyEOS methods additionally require to be members of classes (which makes staticmethods to be methods instead of functions)
+      PyEOS methods additionally require to be members of classes (which turns staticmethods into methods instead of functions)

 <table>
   <tr><td>Signature</td>